‘Teen Wolf’ Boss Reveals A Fearful Future For ‘Pariahs’ In Season 6B

 As E!
 News shares, the winter finale solved the mystery of the missing people with the defeat of the Ghost Riders.
 When defeat seemed inevitable, Stiles (Dylan O’Brien) returned to help Scott and Liam (Dylan Sprayberry) defeat the Nazi soldier in one, final decisive battle.
 This wasn’t the end of this story arc, but it brought Scott and friends one step closer to returning things back to whatever passes for normal in Beacon Hills.

 From there, things get even crazier and Stiles finds himself facing a Ghost Rider’s gun once more, but, this time, a certain banshee runs to his rescue.
-Lydia (Holland Roden) uses her high strung vocal talents to free Stiles from the Ghost Rider, but even that can’t compare to what comes next.
+Lydia (Holland Roden) uses her high-strung vocal talents to free Stiles from the Ghost Rider, but even that can’t compare to what comes next.
 Teen Wolf finally gave its fans the one kiss that they have been hoping for over the past five and a half seasons.

 “I didn’t say it back,” Lydia said.